andymeneely/project-timber-wolf/rules/RULES.md

 When all players have finished their Actions, one player rolls the four-sided security die.
 Trigger the event denoted by the number of squares away from the alert bar.

 Below is the translation of the event iconography.
-(Note that these are examples - some of these events are combined on the actual alert tracker)
+(Note that these are examples - some of these events are combined on the actual alert tracker).
+A comprehensive guide can be found on the game help titled "Security Events".

 <div class="flex-container alerts">